Combining Two Repositories

 subject of the current little article.)

-Now the content of the app-backend
+Now the content of the app-backend repository can be moved to the

-subdirectory as follows.
+backend subdirectory as follows.

 cd app-backend